SoftUni-Internal/interactive-content/EN/04-Functional-Programming/03-Other-Function-Types.md

 | **Input** | **Output** |
 | --- | --- |
-| Write a program that reads one line of text from console.
+| Write a program that reads one line of text from the console.
-Print count of words that start with Uppercase, after that print all those words in the same order like you find them in text. | 3 |
+Print out the count of all words that start with an Uppercase letter, after that print out the words that fulfill the condition in the same order they appeared in the input. | 3 |
 |  | Write |
 |  | Print |
 |  | Uppercase |